 Mr Detho’s criticism was with reference to the government’s slow progress on the draft bills related to child marriages, corporal punishment, child protection authority rules, compulsory education and domestic violence.
 The draft bills, according to him, had been pending with the government for a long time.

-Since the devolution of power to the provinces, the Sindh government had not legislated on any issue related to women and children, he observed, adding that the draft law pending with the government prohibited corporal punishment in all settings with main focus on
+Since the devolution of power to the provinces, the Sindh government had not legislated on any issue related to women and children, he observed, adding that the draft law pending with the government prohibited corporal punishment in all settings with main focus on educational institutions.

 While discussing the practice of corporal punishment at educational institutions, it was pointed out that after a recent increase in salaries of government schoolteachers they didn’t have any excuse not to invest in self-improvement.